 Le dune di sabbia compongono sul deserto archi a forma di ossa ittiche e l'acqua scorre a intermittenza nella terra ricca e vermiglia.
 Il saltbush è legato come delle perle attorno ad antichi letti di fiumi e paesaggi e fluttua sopra i miraggi lungo il lontano orizzonte.
 I saltpans secchi scintillano nella luce penetrante.
 Le catene di di sabbia si distendono come onde gelate.
 Un sole senza spietato e che non trova ostacoli si lascia cadere velocemente nella notte di un buio pieno e profondo.

 Le aree desertiche dominano fino al 90% del territorio australiano e sono i paesaggi più vecchi della terra.
 Questi dipinti rappresentano la mia umile e recente esperienza di questo posto sacro, come Australiana moderna di origini Europee.

 A Limited Edition print run has been made and is available from the artist at AUD900 plus postage from the artist.

 Joy was awarded the Lorenzo il Magnifico Award (5th primo) at the awards ceremony on December 9, 2007.
 A prestigeous panel of 8 judges made this year's selection.
-Details os the jurors can be found at website.
+Details can be found at website.
 For a quick pictorial overview of the Biennale click here!

 Joy was chosen from the international art community by the Scientific Committee of the Florence Biennale to exhibit at the 2007 Florence Biennale in Florence, Italy.
 Participation in this prestigious event is by invitation only.
 Engelman was selected by an international jury comprised of numerous people from the art world, including members from the National Academy of Art (India), The Museum of Contemporary Art (Brazil), and The Metropolitan Museum of Art (New York, USA).